canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

 Setting up the Terraform Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Get started by cloning the `GitHub example repository <terraform-example-repo_>`_ and change directory to the Terraform example.
+Get started by cloning the `GitHub example repository <gh-example-repo_>`_ and change directory to the Terraform example.

 .. code:: bash